 Both of these ratchet types are equally good.
 Some prefer gearless type since it allows a lot of gear movement under less hand swinging.
 It’s not that the geared ratchet is less good, it’s basically a matter of personal preference.

 Ratchets also come in flexible bodies.
 This is actually great when you need to work in tight spaces.
 The ability to tighten and loosen the head of the wrench is helpful too while working with nuts of various head sizes.
+But you must do good maintenance and oiling ratchet wrenches to get the best support.

 Well, you attach both the ratchet and the socket with one another by using locks.
 Locks come in many shapes and sizes.
 So, before you want to pick a lock to join your wrenches, look if the lock fits with the wrenches.
 Also, some locks will allow more or less movement depending on the type of ratchet and socket you’re using.